HCL-TECH-SOFTWARE/Domino-rest-api/docs/.snippets/limitclientuse.md

 - If your organization has a policy to disable the **Don't prompt for a password from other Notes-based programs**, you may need to go into Notes, disable and immediately quit Notes.
 Next time you go into Notes, this setting will be again disabled.
 - On the first time run of `runrestapi`, even with **Don't prompt for a password from other Notes-based programs** set, you may be prompted to enter your Notes password in the java window that the Domino REST API is running in.
 Even if the message prompt has scrolled, you can type in your password and Enter.
 Notes is prompting because Domino REST API is creating 2 databases needed to be run the API.

-For more information, see [Deploy HCL Domino REST API to HCL Notes Client](../../howto/notesclient.md) for addtional steps required to use the Notes client.